-- ii.
-Fully exempt continuing connected transaction under Chapter 14A of HK Listing Rules.
+- (i) Continuing connected transaction under Chapter 14A of H K Listing Rules. - (ii) Fully exempt continuing connected transaction under Chapter 14A of H K Listing Rules.

 (f) Guarantees

 The financiers of the Group have issued undertakings and guarantees to government departments, and various external parties on behalf of the following related entities: